Rare earth industry in China: History

 In 1927, rare earths were discovered and small scale production of concentrates started as early as 1958, but the government did not have interest in the large scale potential of these elements until the 1980s and 90s.

 In China, Xu Guangxian is regarded as the founding father of China's rare earth industry.
 A pioneer for rare earth research, Xu Guangxian came back to Peking University in China after graduating from Columbia University.
 In 1980, he joined as a member of the Chinese Academy of Sciences.
 A few years later, Xu created the State Key Laboratory of Rare Earth Materials Chemistry and Applications for research on these elements.
 Xu would go on to have powerful positions in the scientific community such as a Director in the National Natural Science Foundation of China, Chairman of the Chinese Chemical Society, and Vice Chairman in the Chinese Society of Rare Earths.
 Later in the 2000s, Xu was also influential in telling the government to adopt export quotas because he saw the potential rare earths had in the technology sector and wanted to keep these precious resources within China.

-Additionally, in 1980, the Chinese Society of Rare Earths was created and just five years later, they established the China Rare Earth Information Center (CREIC).
+The Chinese Society of Rare Earths was created in 1980, and 1985 saw the establishment of the China Rare Earth Information Center (CREIC).
+A major policy tool behind the major growth of the rare earths industry in the 1980s was China's export rebate system, which provided a tax credit of up to 17% for rare earth products.
+Through this policy tool, the government sought to attract new domestic producers and stimulate production (and also to increase China's foreign exchange reserves).
 Government support increased in 1986 with the program known as Program 863 which calls for the advancing of the country through technological breakthrough and increase research to propel the country forward economically and strategically.
-Another important program Program 973 was created as a basic research program to utilise science to advance the rare earth industry.
+Another important program Program 973 was created as a basic research program to utilise science to advance the rare-earth industry.
 During this time, the government poured funding into the resources and knowledge that were essential to the establishment of the industry.